 Mental health and mental illness are often considered to mean the same thing, but when you dissect the two single words health and illness, a distinct contrast is visible.

-Health: a state of entire fulfillment in all physical, social, and mental components.
+Health: a state of entire fulfilment in all physical, social, and mental components.

 Illness: a medical condition that affects the function of the body and mind.